floroz/go-social/memory-bank/progress.md

 ## What's Left to Build

-- **New Features:**
+- **Immediate Next Task:**
-    - "Likes" functionality for posts and/or comments.
-This is the immediate next feature.
+    - Define OpenAPI specification for "likes" functionality (for posts and/or comments).
+- **Future Features (Post-Spec Definition):**
+    - Implement backend logic for "likes".
+    - Implement frontend UI and logic for "likes".
 - **Technical Improvements/Future Considerations:**
     - Strategy for producing and persisting different OpenAPI bundle snapshots over time.
     - Potentially more comprehensive testing.